 Unofficial Economy in Albania (MPhil) (Katerina Shuteriqi, 2007)

 I am Director of the Centre for Research on Emerging Economies (CREE) and Co-Director of the Centre for Applied Business Research (CABR) in the Business School.

-I have been external examiner for PhD students at: University of Bristol, University College London, University of Lincoln; Napier University and University of West of England, Birkbeck University of London, University of Ljubljana and Prague University of Economics.
+I have been external examiner for PhD students at: University of Bristol, University College London, University of Lincoln; Napier University, University of West of England, Birkbeck University of London, University of Ljubljana and Prague University of Economics.